 Throughout the set, Cairns frequently makes his feelings known about our place in today’s Britain and what we can do about it.
-With mental health awareness on the rise and funding rapidly on the decline, he advises us to look out for and after each other because they won’t. in these troubled times, it seems only fitting that where ‘Screameger’ became an anthem of the 90s generation (most of whom I suspect are in the crowd this evening), the mental health-themed ‘Callow’ and ‘Kakistrocacy’s chorus ‘It’s okay not to be okay’ are an apt anthem for this jilted generation.
+With mental health awareness on the rise and funding rapidly on the decline, he advises us to look out for and after each other because they won’t. in these troubled times, it seems only fitting that where ‘Screameger’ became an anthem of the 90s generation (most of whom I suspect are in the crowd this evening), the mental health-themed ‘Callow’ and ‘Kakistrocacy’s chorus ‘It’s okay not to be okay’ are an apt anthem for this jilted generation (and how apt it is that they are playing The Asylum…).
 And closer ‘Success?
-Success Is Survival’, with its acerbic lyrics – ‘The cream of this country, rich and fake / Will always rise to the top / Those beneath on hands and knees / Left to curl and rot’ – Therapy? clearly have their finger in that trigger inside all of us.
+Success Is Survival’, with its acerbic lyrics – ‘The cream of this country, rich and fake / Will always rise to the top / Those beneath on hands and knees / Left to curl and rot’ – Therapy? clearly have their finger on that trigger inside all of us.

 Witnessed by Jason Guest